svenhb/GRBL-Plotter/README.md

 Written in C# VisualStudio 2015.
 If you like GRBL-Plotter, show it to me with a small donation :-) [![Donate](https://www.paypalobjects.com/en_US/DE/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PVBK8U866QNQ6)

+### New in version 1.2.2.x:
+* Control via Keyboard
+* Improved import of images - check wiki
+  - smoothing of outline contour
+  - shrink contour to compensate pen width

 ### New in version 1.2.1.x:
 * Improved import of images - check [wiki](https://github.com/svenhb/GRBL-Plotter/wiki/Image-import)
   - New filters for easy color quantization